Git Fetch vs Git Pull: What Is the Difference?

 Understanding git fetch

-The git fetch command retrieves the latest changes from a remote repository but does not apply them to your working directory.
-Instead, it updates your local references to the remote branches.
+The git fetch command is the safer, more deliberate way to get updates from a remote repository.
+It retrieves the latest changes but does not apply them to your working directory or your current branch.
+Instead, it updates your local references to the remote branches, such as origin/main, while leaving your working files completely untouched.

 git fetch origin

-After running this command, Git downloads new commits and updates the remote tracking branches like origin/main, but your local files remain unchanged.
+After running this command, Git downloads new commits and updates the remote tracking branches, but your local files remain exactly as they were.
+You can see what changed by comparing your local branch with the fetched remote branch.

 Inspecting Changes After Fetch